SuperOfficeDocs/superoffice-docs/docs/document/cloud/g-suite/set-up.md

 Your SuperOffice Online installation is now able to talk to Google Workspace and use your service account's Google Drive as a document-storage backend.

-## 4 – Update document template storage location in SuperOffice Admin
+## Step 4 – Update document template storage location in SuperOffice Admin

 This step is the same for both Microsoft 365 and Google Workspace document integration.